jenkinsci/misc-info-tools-plugin/README.md

 ### UpstreamJobFinder(whitelist,blacklist)

-This method provides a why to dynamically list projects using regular expressions and provides the list of project path names as the return value.
+This method provides a way to dynamically list projects using regular expressions and provides the list of project path names as the return value.
 The white/black list are both are optional, when provided they are compiled as regular expressions and used to compaire job paths for matches.

 ```
   ArrayList<String>  UpstreamJobFinder(ArrayList<String> whitelist, ArrayList<String> blacklist)